nickav/myspace/data/posts/0001_hello_world.md

 In some ways, it felt like the film industry.
 You would get a team together, work on something, them go your separate ways.
 Then sometime later someone from an old project would think of you to help out with a new one.

+But after a while it started to get stale.
+I wasn't really enjoying it anymore.

 ## The Present